Expensent

 The cheapest option is free: QuickBooks Online's built-in Receipts feature with the forwarding address shown in your company.
 It is included with QBO and handles forwarded receipts and bills with header-level OCR.
 The cheapest paid option depends on your volume.
 AutoEntry's Bronze plan is $13/month for 50 credits, and credits scale with document count.
 Expensent starts at a flat monthly price that covers rule-based automation across connected inboxes (Gmail, Google Workspace, Outlook, Microsoft 365, or IMAP via Nylas OAuth).
 Check the pricing page for current plan details.

-Does Expensent extract line items like Hubdoc does?
+Does Expensent extract bill data like Hubdoc does?

 No — and that is intentional.
-Hubdoc, Dext, and AutoEntry are bill-data-extraction products: they read line items, tax amounts, and vendor details out of invoice files and publish structured data to your accounting system.
-Expensent solves a different part of the workflow.
-It surfaces invoices it identifies in your Gmail, Outlook, or IMAP inbox, shows what each one needs next, and forwards the ones you choose to your QuickBooks forwarding address — where QBO's own OCR pulls vendor, date, and total.
+Hubdoc is a document-capture and data-extraction product.
+Expensent solves a different part of the workflow: it surfaces invoices it identifies in your Gmail, Outlook, or IMAP inbox, shows what each one needs next, and forwards the ones you choose to your QuickBooks forwarding address.
 If your invoices mostly arrive by email and you are fine with QuickBooks reading them once they land, Expensent is the email-first Hubdoc alternative.

 Leaving Hubdoc for QuickBooks Online?